dennisgrauel/MIP-font/readme.md

 ![MIP-overview](/documentation/images/MIP-process-2.png)
 During the workshop, participants traced letters collaboratively using Figma.

+### Contributors to this project include:

+Max Hall
+Courtney Bee
+Dr Julie Reed Henderson
+Lauren Bezzina

+& Many more workshop participants – if you attended the ACE Mapping workshop and would like your name added, email me!

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 The license is included in this repository, and is also available with a FAQ at http://scripts.sil.org/OFL